-Lovering foods has a robust process in place to measure, monitor and prevent the risk of modern slavery within our supply chains, ensuring working conditions are continuously improving year on year.
-During 2020, the COVID-19 pandemic created a series of unforeseen challenges that were experienced globally, continuing throughout 2021 and 2022.
-As a result, the risk of modern slavery and labour exploitation increased significantly, with access to safe and reliable employment declining.
+Lovering Foods has a robust process in place to measure, monitor and prevent the risk of modern slavery within our supply chains, ensuring working conditions are continuously improving year on year.
+The COVID-19 pandemic resulted in the risk of modern slavery and labour exploitation increasing significantly, with access to safe and reliable employment declining.
 In response, we made it our priority to identify and manage these risks, which has been made possible through our long standing and collaborative relationships with suppliers.